ElcoK/ResearchGroup/_members/koks.md

         1081 HV, Amsterdam, The Netherlands
 ---

-Elco Koks is an Assistant Professor within the Water and Climate Risk group at the Institute for Environmental Studies (Vrije Universiteit Amsterdam) and a Honorary Research Associate within the Oxford Programme of Sustainable Infrastructure Systems (OPSIS).
+Elco Koks is an Associate Professor within the Water and Climate Risk group at the Institute for Environmental Studies (Vrije Universiteit Amsterdam) and a Honorary Research Associate within the Oxford Programme of Sustainable Infrastructure Systems (OPSIS).
 His research combines knowledge from disaster impact modelling, critical infrastructure, network analysis and macroeconomics.

-He currently supervises nine PhDs that work on the interplay of multi-risk, critical infrastructure risk modelling, network analysis and economic impact analysis.
+He currently supervises eight PhDs that work on the interplay of multi-risk, critical infrastructure risk modelling, network analysis and economic impact analysis.

 One of his own specialties is the modelling of the economy-wide consequences of disasters on both a regional and interregional level, focusing on industrial impacts and infrastructure systems.
 One of the key elements in his research is to integrate natural disaster models with macroeconomic impact models.
 <br>